 - Outstanding Service – you may not get a repeat of this, but I have never experienced anything quite like it: Arriving at St Moritz station for a train towards Zurich via Chur, I asked in broken German if I was by the right train.
 The platform attendant shook his head, then took me through the wrong train, on to the tracks, and then up onto the adjacent correct train.
 Had he directed me through the subway, I would have missed it, as it was literally one minute before departure and these trains always leave on time.
 I can’t possibly imagine anything like this happening in the UK.

 Conclusion — clearly, this is a long list of superlatively scenic train journeys (with a price to match) which can be taken from Zürich, a list which is expanded further still on our Bern page for central Switzerland, and our Milan page for southern Switzerland.
 This list might be written by a rail enthusiast, but this is undoubtedly a part of the world where anyone will appreciate these are unmissable train rides.
+So is it worth it to hire a car in Zürich?
 However, petrol heads will also believe that mountain scenery that makes a great train ride makes it even better drive, and there might well be some truth in that – as long as you are driving in areas that have through roads!
 So even though our recommendation is still to make the best possible use of the ruthlessly efficient Swiss travel system, the driving is amazing too, especially as drivers won’t experience quite the same level of mountain restrictions as there are around Bern (see Bern page).

 Verdict – no (strong)